Discover top website trends and insights for 2025

 Compliance

-The best way to assess whether a platform follows reliable security protocols is by looking to see what third-party certification standards they meet.
-SOC 2 certification is a comprehensive third-party audit.
+The best way to assess whether a platform follows reliable security protocols is to see what third-party certification standards it meets.

+For instance, SOC 2 certification is a comprehensive third-party audit.
 This audit considers how a platform secures customer data on five counts: security, availability, processing integrity, confidentiality, and privacy.
-It’s an excellent way for companies to evaluate whether a platform has high standards for security.
+It’s an excellent way for companies to evaluate whether a platform has high security standards.

-You should also get a TLS/SSL certificate, so your website will have secure, end-to-end encryption to keep any data communicated to or from your website private.
+You should also get a TLS/SSL certificate so your website will have secure end-to-end encryption to keep any data communicated to or from your website private.

 Third-party additions